-Well, I want to start by telling you what you CANNOT store, and that is food (you have a full list of the best survival foods to hoard right here).
-Food needs a cool ,dry, dark place for it to last as long as possible and a hot attic is just not gonna cut it.
+Well, I want to start by telling you what you CANNOT store, and that is food.
+Food needs a cool, dry, dark place for it to last as long as possible and a hot attic is just not gonna cut it.
 You might be okay with the fact that food will last a shorter time period, but I strongly advise against storing food in your attic.

 No matter how well you seal your Mylar bags, heat is still going to go through.
 That’s one thing.
 The other thing is that heat accelerates chemical reactions, which also means food degradation.
 In fact, a generally accepted rule of thumb states that for every 18F (or 10C), the reaction doubles in speed.